Top Quality Tumbling Media Manufacturer from China

 We have 20 years’ industrial experience to support you choose the right media for the right finish.

-Whether you have sturdy forgings, 3D printed parts, laser cutting metal parts, or aluminium machining parts, we have the right solution to get the perfect finish for you.
+Whether you have sturdy forgings, 3D printed parts, laser cutting metal parts, or aluminum machining parts, we have the right solution to get the perfect finish for you.

 Inovatec abrasive tumbling medium make strict quality control in every step of manufacturing.